hyperledger-labs/minifabric/docs/README.md

 docker build -t hfrd/minifab:latest .
 ```

-### Explorer your fabric network
+### Hook up Explorer to your fabric network
-If you like to use a user interface to see your fabric network, you can easily boot up Hyperledger Explorer by running the following
+If you like to use a user interface to see your fabric network and its transactions, blocks, you can easily boot up Hyperledger Explorer by running the following
 command:

 ```